An Education in Raising Urban Chickens by Ruth Danke

 - Chicks will poop the second they get out of their brooder.
 Chicks will sit on the edge of the brooder tote and poop on the floor OUTSIDE of their brooder if you do not have a wire cover to keep them inside the brooder.
 Chickens will sit on the top of the waterer and poop on the waterer.
 Chickens will sit on the edge of the feeder and poop in their food.
 Chickens will sit on the roosts and poop on the roosts.
 Chickens will poop in the nest boxes.
 Chickens will sit on anything and poop on it.

 - You will want to change the bedding regularly so that the chickens stay healthy and to keep the brooder/coop from smelling.
 I typically replace the bedding in the tote once a week, depending on the number of birds and their age.
-For the coop I change the bedding once a month during the summer as they are mostly in the run area and only are in the nest boxes when laying eggs.
-Rule of thumb is, if it looks dirty, clean it.
+For the coop, I change the bedding once a month during the summer as they are mostly in the run area and only are in the nest boxes when laying eggs.
+The rule of thumb is, if it looks dirty, clean it.
 During the winter months, if the birds are in the holding pens in the garage, I use the deep bedding method and sprinkle a layer of Coop and Compost before adding more shavings on top.

 - Children LOVE chicks.
 Having your brooder inside and easily viewable by children will make them very happy.
 Always watch the children when they are around chickens to make sure they do not harm any of the chicks when trying to pet or hold them.
 Make sure they wash their hands after being around the chickens.